Keli Lane: Pregnancies

-During her trial, the prosecution alleged that Lane became pregnant five times over seven years during the 1990s, terminating the first two pregnancies, placing the third and fifth babies up for adoption, and allegedly murdering the fourth.
+During her trial, the prosecution alleged that Lane became pregnant five times over seven years during the 1990s, terminating the first two pregnancies, placing the first and third babies up for adoption, and allegedly murdering the second.

 After four failed attempts to be induced early at Ryde Hospital, on 12 September 1996, Tegan Lee Lane was delivered at around 38 weeks at Auburn Hospital.
-Less than two days later, and prior to being discharged, Lane left the hospital with Tegan at around 11 am-12 pm and by 3 pm, she arrived at her parents home alone.
+Less than two days later, and prior to being discharged, Lane left the hospital with Tegan at around 11 am-12 pm, and by 3 pm, she arrived at her parents' home alone.
 A few hours later, she then attended a friend's wedding dressed in white with her partner Duncan Gillies.
-There was no sign of nor mention of Tegan.
+There was no sign of or mention of Tegan.

-In 1999, 25 weeks pregnant with her third child (pregnancy five), Lane flew to Queensland to seek a late term abortion.
+In 1999, 25 weeks pregnant with her third child (i.e., her fifth pregnancy), Lane flew to Queensland to seek a late term abortion.
 She was refused due to the foetus being of a viable gestation.
-Three months later, in May 1999, Lane gave birth to a boy who she decided to put up for adoption (as she did with her first born child in 1995).
+Three months later, in May 1999, Lane gave birth to a boy whom she decided to put up for adoption (as she did with her first-born child in 1995).
 Lane advised a social worker that this was her first child and that Gillies was the father.
 Gillies denied the claims.